• Skip to primary navigation

 How to Make Miso Pasta

 Bring a large pot of water to a boil.
-Cook the pasta following the packaging instruction, until al dente.
+Cook the pasta following the packaging instructions, until al dente.

 Reserve ½ cup of pasta water before draining.
 Drizzle with olive oil to prevent it from sticking.

 To a small bowl, add miso paste and ¼ cup of the reserved pasta water.
-Mix using a whisk, until comply smooth and no clumps remain.
+Mix using a whisk, until completely smooth and no clumps remain.

 In a large skillet, melt some butter and saute the shiitake mushrooms over medium heat, until golden brown.
 Set aside for later.